Lipschitz and path isometric embeddings of metric spaces: Overview

 An equivalent statement of our first result is the following.
 Denote by $\mathbb E^k$ the $k$-dimensional Euclidean space.
 Our result says that, for every sub-Riemannian manifold $(M,d_{CC})$, there exists a path connected subset $\Sigma\subset\mathbb E^k$, for some $k\in\N$, such that, when $\Sigma$ is endowed with the path distance $d_\Sigma$ induced by the Euclidean length, then the metric space $(\Sigma, d_\Sigma)$ is isometric to $(M,d_{CC})$.

 After such a fact one should wonder which are the length metric spaces obtained as subsets of $\mathbb E^k$ with induced length structure.
-We show that any distance on $\R^n$ that is coming from a norm but not from a scalar product cannot be obtained in such a way.
+We show that any distance on $\R^n$ that comes from a norm but not from a scalar product cannot be obtained in such a way.

-We conclude the paper by showing another positive result for general metric spaces: every metric space of finite Hausdorff dimension has a Lipschitz embedding into some $\mathbb E^k$.
+We conclude the paper by showing another positive result for general metric spaces: every metric space of finite packing dimension has a Lipschitz embedding into some $\mathbb E^k$.